mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/lock-workflow.md

 You can also open the dialog box by double-clicking the activity in the microflow or right-clicking the activity and selecting **Properties**.

-### 3.1 Input type {#workflow}
+### 3.1 Input Type {#workflow}

-This option allows you to choose between a workflow document (which can be selected from the document explorer) or a workflow object (which is provided at runtime) to target the workflow you want to lock.
+This option allows you to choose between a workflow document (which can be selected from the document explorer) and a workflow object (which is provided at Runtime) to target the workflow you want to lock.

 ### 3.2 Workflow {#workflow}